Enter a short description of the course.

 The course aims to deepen the knowledge of the Ubuntu OS and reconstruct users’ activities by collecting of forensic artifacts produced during the work sessions in the Linux environment, such as recent documents, form history, web searches, bookmarks and downloads.
 We will focus not only on the analysis of Ubuntu systems, but also on the use of the Ubuntu OS as a forensic analysis tool.
 In fact, after an introduction to the Linux environment and the bash shell commands, the student will learn how to configure an Ubuntu workstation, optimizing it for the forensic analysis of Linux systems.

 Consideration will be given to the main Linux forensics tools freely available, such as the Sleuth Kit, Bulk Extractor, Exiftool.
 Particular attention will be given to the most useful Linux commands in the forensic field such as dd, mount, grep, find.
 Finally, we will address the issue of encryption and decryption of the file system through the use of the popular and powerful tools eCryptfs and John the Ripper.

-At the end of the course, the trainee will be able to make a fully valid and thorough forensic expertise in a Linux environment through the use of only freeware tools.
+No matter what stage of your career you're at, the skills learned here will serve you well in the future.
+At the end of the course, you will be able to make a fully valid and thorough forensic expertise in a Linux environment through the use of only freeware tools.
 The very practical approach can be used both for understanding the principles behind Ubuntu OS and learning how to create scripts using the bash shell to solve custom tasks.

 What will you learn?